 Automobiles Extraordinaires : Mind stronger than Steel... (非常 is Chinese for : "exceptional", "extreme")

 The Art of Automobile was born in the XXth century.
-Automotive Masterworks combine artistic inspiration, fine craftsmanship and mechanical sculpture.
-Today, bodywork and engine design are compared to Architecture : mastering proportions, volumes, true creators have invented the shape of modern automobiles, but they could also transcend the very nature of raw materials, melting law of physics and technlology in a new Art.
+Automotive Masterworks combine artistic inspiration, fine craftsmanship and engineering.
+Today, car styling and engine design are compared to Architecture : through mastering proportions, volumes, true creators have invented the shape of modern automobiles, but they also managed to transcend the very nature of raw materials, melting law of physics and technlology in a new form of Art.

 We are pleased to invite you to a stroll through the very best of automobile engineering and design, a kingdom where steel, aluminium and fuel unite to give birth to a new form of Life...